qunitjs/qunit/docs/api/QUnit/test.only.md

 ---
 layout: page-api
 title: QUnit.test.only()
-excerpt: Add a test that is exclusively run.
+excerpt: Define a test that is exclusively run.
 groups:
   - main
 redirect_from: